JON95Git/esp32-camera-sensor/README.md

 #### HTTP server mode

-After changing the SSID and PASSWORD, the board will get and dynamic IP (see the logs).
+After changing the SSID and PASSWORD, the board will get a dynamic IP (see the logs).

 For example, supose the board get the IP `192.168.15.143`, use this IP in your browser.
-The responde will be:
+The response will be:

 ```
 Available URIs: /counter, /status and /stream